Skip to main content

 4. In the Client secret field, enter the Client secret mentioned earlier.

-6. Organization Name and Application Name are optional.
-You can specify your organization and application to verify users in other organizations and applications.
-If these fields are left empty, the plugin will use the default organization and application.
+6. Organization Name and Application Name are optional; use them to restrict verification to specific orgs/apps.
+If empty, the plugin uses the default organization and application.

 7. In the Authorization section, check "Logged-in users can do anything".
 Disable "Allow anonymous read access".